Bajorat Media

 How RSS feeds work

-RSS feeds are based on XML, a structured markup language that allows data to be presented in a way that is easily readable by both humans and computers.
+RSS feeds are based on XML, a structured markup language that allows data to be presented in an easily readable way for both humans and computers.
 An RSS feed typically contains a list of entries consisting of a title, summary or description, and a link to the full resource.
-Some feeds also include additional information, such as author, publication date, or categories.
+Some feeds also contain additional information, such as author, publication date or categories.
+To use RSS feeds, you need an RSS reader or aggregator that subscribes to the feeds and regularly checks for updates.
+This allows the user to follow the latest content from various websites collected on a single platform.

 Advantages of RSS feeds

-• Filtering: Most RSS readers offer filtering and categorization options that allow users to search specifically for content that is relevant to them.
+- Filtering: Most RSS readers offer filtering and categorization options that allow users to specifically search for content that is relevant to them.

 RSS feeds in online marketing